PeterBid/rick-and-morty-website/README.md

 Pair Coding.
 I learned the importance of teamwork, and how to work productively as a pair.

-Overall I was able to apply what I had learnt previouse and also learned much more doing this project.
+Overall I was able to apply what I had learnt previously and much more doing this project.

 It was a real big confidence boost in understanding React and made me excited to use React future projects.
 I also really enjoyed pair coding, sharing ideas and solving problems together.
-It also made me look forward to coding in teams in the future.
+Doing this project also made me look forward to coding in teams in the future.

 ## Contact